Brewers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In their last 10 matchups with a total posted by oddsmakers, the Brewers and their opponents are 6-3-1 when it comes to hitting the over.
+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on five occasions.

-- The previous 10 Brewers matchups have not had a spread set by bookmakers.
+- Bookmakers have not posted a runline in any of the Brewers' past 10 games.

 Brewers Betting Records & Stats